IOI City Mall: Car

-IOI City Mall is located near the SKVE with over 16,600 parking bays provided.
+IOI City Mall is located near the with over 16,600 parking bays provided.
 Despite the mall being branded for the administrative capital, Putrajaya, it is actually located in the Sepang District of Selangor, while Putrajaya itself is located 9km from the mall.
 The mall is 35km from Kuala Lumpur International Airport and reachable within 30 minutes.

 Rail

 The nearest rail stations to serve IOI City Mall are Serdang KTM and UPM MRT station.
 Currently there are no direct feeder buses from MRT stations to the mall, including the mall's own shuttle bus service which have ceased operation during pandemic from May 2020 onwards (they provide the shuttle bus service from the Serdang KTM and Kajang station).